mrluc/peerage/README.md

-Usually, I use the List provider in dev config, so I can easily spin up at least 2 nodes locally in console, and the Dns provider in production config, used for releases.
+Usually, I use the List provider in dev config, so I can easily spin up at least 2 nodes locally in console, and the Dns provider for my production releases.

 ### Peerage.Via.List